 Both Arava and methotrexate may also cause liver toxicity.
 Unless you already have liver disease, that shouldn’t deter you from taking them as you will be closely monitored.
 Should anything happen with your liver, the meds will be stopped quickly, which often reverses side effects.
 As well, both of these medications may cause severe birth defects, so it’s important to be very careful about contraception while taking them.
 If you are planning to have a family in the near future, you may want to discuss other options with your physician.

-All biologics are immunosuppressants.
+All biologics and targeted synthetic DMARDs are immunosuppressants.
 Therefore, one of the most common side effects of biologics is an increased risk of infection, such as upper respiratory tract infections (sinus infections).
 Other common side effects include fatigue and queasiness after taking the medication.
 They also have the potential for serious side effects, which led the FDA to give them a so-called black box warning.
 This scares a lot of people, but it’s important to know that the serious side effects are rare.
 Most people take biologics without any major side effects.